pycvxset.Ellipsoid (API details)

 Is polytope bounded?
 False

-Compute the minimum volume circumscribing ellipsoid for a given ellipsoid.
+Compute the parameters of the minimum volume circumscribing ellipsoid for a given ellipsoid.

 Compute the minimum volume circumscribing rectangle for a set.